onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/faucet.md

 ### Generate your key

-Be sure to back up the phrase you get!
-You’ll need it in a bit.
-If you don't back up the phrase here just follow the steps again to generate a new key.

 Note 'account_name' is just the name of your key here, you can pick anything you like, just remember it later.

-You'll be prompted to create a password, I suggest you pick something short since you'll be typing it a lot

 ```
 onomyd --home $HOME/.onomy keys add {account_name} --keyring-backend test --output json | jq . >> $HOME/.onomy/validator_key.json